 This program ensures SOFA personnel are prepared for emergency evacuation.

-All members separating with more than 180 days of continuous active duty service must receive counseling on DD Form 2648.
-The counseling must be provided no later than 90 days prior to separation/retirement.
+Starting 1 October 2019, in accordance to NDAA 19, all separating and retiring service members must complete their Individual Counseling and Pre-Separation Brief at least 365 days prior to their last day of service.
 Pre-separation counseling consists of providing information, assessment, and referral to separating and retiring members.
 Topics include, but are not limited to, employment assistance, relocation assistance, education and training, health and life insurance, finances, and veterans’ benefits.
 Contact the A&FRC to make an appointment or to attend the group session.

 Transition Assistance Workshop

 The seminar covers career exploration, job search skills, stress management, resume writing, interview skills, appropriate business attire, educational resources, and more to help prepare for life after the military!